qunitjs/qunit/docs/api/config/index.md

 1. Default values
 2. Flat preconfig
 3. Object preconfig
-4. Runner options (URL parameters in the HTML Reporter, or CLI options in the QUnit CLI)
+4. Runner options (URL parameters in a browser, or CLI options in the QUnit CLI)
 5. Set `QUnit.config` from your own inline or bootstrap script.

 ## Set configuration

 You can configure the test run via the `QUnit.config` object.
-In the HTML Runner, you can set the configuration from any script after qunit.js:
+For browser environments, you can configure QUnit from any script after qunit.js:

 ```html
 <!DOCTYPE html>